-However, we DO spend a great deal of time in October and November preparing our hearts for the coming King, which we celebrate in December (although not like you may presume).
+However, we DO spend a great deal of time in October and November preparing our hearts for the coming King, which we celebrate in December.
 Much time is spent giving thanks, reflection and in praise before December.

 Two days ago, I was literally laying in my bed as King David did.
 I was alone and thinking in the dark and suddenly became overwhelmed at how thankful I am that the Lord has spared my life to stay and serve my immediate family longer.
 In that moment, I had no thought for myself whatsoever, after all I would have been in Heaven.
 Nothing bad about Heaven, folks!
 No loss for me to go- only gain.
 BUT... my only thoughts were of how my immediate family needed me and I was truly humbled right then and there.
 Humbled by the honor to be reserved here to continue to serve them.

 A moment like that is hard to really convey to another person the depths... or rather how deep and wide the implications and understanding you had in that tiny instant.
 True revelation, I guess you could say.
 In any case and however you might say, I have been made keenly aware once again how